 To view Members Only content on this page, please sign in.
 Find out more about membership

-Wildlife law bursary available
+Wildlife law bursary

 The wildlife law course arranged every November under the auspices of UKELA’s nature conservation working party makes a little profit due to the generosity of the tutors and Browne Jacobson solicitors.
-The working party decided that the profit be used to fund an annual bursary of £1,000 to support a post graduate research project addressing wildlife law.
+The working party decided that the profit be used to fund an annual bursary of up to £1,000 to support a post graduate research project addressing wildlife law.

 Terms of Reference